 Click on Certification quick facts for links to the latest federal certification information.

 Through the use of a single clustered server configuration with storage, backups, failover, and redundancy are provided for in case of disaster or other significant issue.
 Customers have the option to purchase their own hardware solution and can run the solution in a virtualized environment using existing blade servers, if available.

 Not in the traditional sense.
 Medsphere will soon offer a platform-as-a-service (PaaS, if you will) model because it provides customers, particularly small physician practices, with the most value in terms of reducing both start-up costs and the costs of ongoing deployment and development.
 In this scenario, Medsphere innovates around the platform and provides a portfolio of value-added services that create a template for meaningful use and improved patient care.
 Medsphere is, for example, developing personal health record (PHR), continuity of care record (CCR), and continuity of care document (CCD) solutions through a PaaS model.

 Medsphere is supported by multi-year contractual agreements with our customers.
-Our investors include Azure Capital Partners, Thomas Weisel Venture Partners and Epic Ventures, three of the most successful, selective and sophisticated venture capital firms in the country.
+Our investors include Azure Capital Partners and Epic Ventures, two of the most successful, selective and sophisticated venture capital firms in the country.

 Our unique business model is disruptive, proven and secure.
 Our opportunity to redefine healthcare and facilitate improved outcomes is readily apparent.
 Our experienced team is focused on delivering value and success to all customers and investors.
 And Medsphere's subscription model defers a certain level of profitability for system affordability and the long-term sustainability of the overall strategy.